edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-06-27-corporate-finance-training.md

 Is your company especially at risk for hacking due to its size or global network?
 Do you have a new crop of eager but inexperienced managers who need the basics in ERP systems?
 Has it been awhile since you revisited the (seemingly daily) changes in ethics and compliance laws?

 You can’t do it all at once.
-Prioritize your company’s corporate training programs so as to not overwhelm employees.
+Prioritize your company’s corporate training programs so as to not overwhelm your employees.

 ### Identify the best training methods for the subject matter and the employees

 Of all of the very important parts of a training needs analysis, this might be one of the most important.
-How will you deliver information so that employees will learn it best?
-If you need them, how do you [identify the best subject matter experts](/blog/how-to-work-with-subject-matter-experts/) (SMEs) for your trainings?
+How will you deliver information so that employees learn it best?
+If you need them, who are the best subject matter experts (SMEs) for your trainings?
 What resources do you require in terms of time and materials?

 Once you identify what resources you already have and what you will need to develop, you then need to identify which training platforms will work best.
 There are many [different types of employee training](/blog/top-10-types-of-employee-training/).
 Different corporate finance training topics in your company may work better with one type than another.